When does Luke Littler play at the World Darts Championship?

 Victories in the Grand Slam of Darts, the Premier League and World Series Finals have been some of the highlights from a glittering year as Littler mania has taken the sport by storm.

-Here’s everything you need to know about Littler’s first match of this year’s championship and who he might meet along the way to a potential second final:
+A sluggish start was soon banished after a record-breaking final set, including a stunning 140.91 average, to dispatch Ryan Meikle and move into the third round - here’s everything you need to know about Littler’s next match in this year’s championship and who he might meet further down the line:

 When is Littler playing and what’s his route to the 2025 final?

-The match will take place on Saturday, 21 December.
-The match is third in the order of play for the evening session, which starts at 7pm GMT, so we can expect the match to start at approximately 9pm GMT.
+The match is third in the order of play, after Chris Dobey v Josh Rock and Michael Van Gerwen v Brendan Dolan, so we can expect Littler to be on stage sometime after 9pm GMT, with a start time estimated for 9:15pm GMT.

-In round three, the highest seed is Ritchie Edhouse, then in round four Danny Noppert could stand in his way.
+Should he progress, then round four will bring the winner of Ryan Joyce v Ryan Searle.

-A quarter-final against Rob Cross is on the cards before defending world champion Luke Humphries in the semi-finals.
-The final could see Littler face a number of former world champions, including Michael Smith, Michael Van Gerwen and Gary Anderson.
+A quarter-final against Natham Aspinall is then on the cards before defending world champion Luke Humphries could stand in his way should he progress to the semi-finals.
+The final could see Littler face former world champion Michael Van Gerwen.

 How can I watch?